Availity/availity-react/docusaurus/docs/components/spaces/spaces.md

 title: <Space />
 ---

 This is the provider component needed for `@availity/spaces` components to work.
 All `@availity/spaces` components must be children of a Spaces provider.
+The spaces provider is used to fetch a list of spaces for use within it's descendants.

 ### Props

 #### `clientId?: string`

 The Client ID obtained from APIConnect.
-Must be subscribed to the slotmachine API.
+Must be subscribed to the thanos API.

 #### `query?: string`

-Override the default slotmachine query
+Override the default thanos query

 #### `variables?: object`

-Override the default variables used in the slotmachine query.
+Override the default variables used in the thanos query.
 Default: `{ types: ['space'] }`.
 If the spaces provider should contain spaces of a type other than `space`, you _must_ override this prop.

 #### `spaces?: object[]`